AndyReynolds1/OAuthTestClient/README.md

 node index.js
 ```

-App will be available at [http://localhost:8000](http://localhost:8000)
+The app will be available at [http://localhost:8000](http://localhost:8000).

 ## Docker version

 A docker image for this app is also available: [areynolds762/oauthtestclient](https://hub.docker.com/repository/docker/areynolds762/oauthtestclient)

-The following environment variables need to be set when running the container to configure the app:
+The following environment variables need to be set on the container to configure the app:

 - `URL` Base URL of the website
 - `PORT` To overide the default port the website will run on